Home Overview Data Services What's New

 Team Operations Documentation Publications

-SABER Temperature and CO2 Retrieval Accuracies
+SABER Temperature Retrieval Accuracies

 SABER temperature and pressure profiles are retrieved operationally using two channels observing emission in the vicinity of 15 µm.
 The measured 15 µm limbpath emission profiles are matched to model calculated values by varying temperature and pressure (hydrostatically constrained) and using WACCM generated CO2 vertical mixing ratio profiles.
 Table 1 summarizes the single profile uncertainties of the operational temperture product.
 These errors are based on studies reported in papers by Remsberg et al. (2008) and Garcia-Comas et al. (2008).
 The uncertainties discussed in these papers were based on the v1.07 data version but the operational Tk uncertainties used in the tables here include consideration of changes introduced by the v2.0 algorithm.
 There are no changes in v2.0 relative to v1.07 that would impact precision but overall accuracy can be impacted due to changes in inputs to the NLTE model including: